AdobeDocs/target.en/help/flags/guides/sdk-releases/android/android-extension-integration-guide.md

 ### Initialize the SDK {#initialize-sdk}

-Initialize the Mobile SDK in your `Application` class before calling any Experience Rollout extension APIs.
-Use the Environment File ID from your mobile property with `MobileCore.initialize` so the app picks up the rollout settings you published in Data Collection.
+Initialize the Mobile SDK in your `Application` class before calling any Flags extension APIs.
+Use the Environment File ID from your mobile property with `MobileCore.initialize` so the app picks up the Flags settings you published in Data Collection.

 #### Using MobileCore.initialize {#mobile-core-initialize}

-Available starting from Android BOM version 3.8.0, this API automatically registers extensions and enables lifecycle tracking.
+Available starting from Android BOM version 3.8.0, this API initializes the SDK with your Data Collection environment file.

 >[!IMPORTANT]
 >
->For production apps, use `LoggingMode.ERROR` only.
-Do not use `DEBUG` or `VERBOSE` in release builds.
+>For production apps, use `LoggingMode.ERROR` only; do not use `DEBUG` or `VERBOSE` in release builds.

 **Kotlin**